Heikintori

-Heikintori is the second oldest shopping centre in the entire country of Finland.
-It includes many shops including, clothes and electronics stores, many restaurants, and a barber's shop.
+Heikintori was the second oldest shopping centre in the entire country of Finland.
+It had a range of shops including, clothes and electronics stores, many restaurants, and a barber's shop.

 There are about 187,000 inhabitants in Heikintori's sphere of influence.
 The number of households is about 81,000.
 The annual consumption power of the area is almost 3.1 billion euro (2006).